-Phase II: We will construct a New Mexico recharge area map within a GIS framework by combining several individual layers containing spatial data that can help to determine - by combining several individual layers containing spatial data that can help to determine where groundwater recharge likely takes place.
+Phase II: We will construct a New Mexico recharge area map within a GIS framework by combining several individual layers containing spatial data that can help to determine where groundwater recharge likely takes place.
 These spatial data sets include a digital elevation model (DEM), precipitation rates, potential ET rates, regional geology, vegetation cover, and stream locations.
 These layers will be evaluated and integrated to quantitatively rate different areas in terms of propensity for groundwater recharge.
 The difference between precipitation data and potential ET values will be used to evaluate the potential magnitude of recharge.
 Vegetation and geologic data will be categorized in a way that highlights areas where there is greater potential for recharge.
 Major rivers and streams in the state also likely contribute to groundwater recharge.
-The final report will describe quantitative methods and algorithms used to integrate these different data sets. - 5.
-Brief description of results to date and work remaining: We have completed Phase I. Results of Phase I are tabulated data from many academic and government studies of groundwater recharge from around the state.
-The region of the most thoroughly collected and analyzed data has shown to be the populous central region of New Mexico.
-A working GIS-based map has been developed, showing compiled data associated with points based at the center of each of New Mexico's 16 Water Resource Planning regions and points for each specific study site at the basin scale.
-Early analysis of GIS data including precipitation models from PRISM and potential evapotranspiration data from MODIS (MOD16) is being completed.
-An initial map of likely recharge based on these parameters at a large temporal scale has been created.
-Data pertaining to geology, vegetation, soils, and surface hydrology has been acquired and is being prepared for processing.
+The final report will describe quantitative methods and algorithms used to integrate these different data sets.

+- 5. Brief description of results to date and work remaining: We are currently nearing the completion of Phase I. Results of Phase I to date are tabulated data from many academic and government studies of groundwater recharge from around the state, with small notable data gaps remaining.
+The region of the most thoroughly collected and analyzed data has shown to be the populous central region of New Mexico, with notable data gaps occurring in the western and eastern regions of the state.
+A working GIS-based map has been developed showing compiled data associated with points based at the center of each of New Mexico's 16 Water Resource Planning regions.
+Data pertinent to Phase II has been acquired and is in the process of being added to the working GIS -based map of New Mexico. - 6.
+Student participation List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major):

-- 6. Student participation List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major): - David Ketchum, Master of Science in Hydrology. - 7.
-Provide special recognition awards or notable achievements as a result of the research.
+David Ketchum, Master of Science in Hydrology.

+- 7. Provide special recognition awards or notable achievements as a result of the research.
 Include publications in progress (all published work supported wholly or in part of NM WRRI must bear an acknowledgment of support): - 8.
 Include references as needed (limit to one additional page) - 9.
 Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable: We are working to maintain common geographic data formats.
-These include the use of ArcGIS software georeferenced to the North American Datum (1983) State Plane #13 in the highest (where applicable) possible raster resolution. - 10.
+These include the use of ArcGIS software georeferenced to the North American Datum (1983) in the highest (where applicable) possible raster resolution. - 10.
 Provide two PP slides that provide summary information on your project appropriate for viewing by state legislators: